In this article

 G&A costs are separated into two distinct expense categories: fixed expenses and semi-variable expenses.

-Fixed expenses are operating costs that an organization expects to incur regularly at a predetermined price point.
-For example, if a business enters into a 12-month rent agreement for office space at a monthly rate, each monthly payment would be considered a fixed cost and recorded as G&A. By definition, fixed expenses always remain the same and therefore can’t be brought down or eliminated through cost-reduction strategies.
+Fixed expenses are operating costs that an organization incurs at a consistent price on a regular basis.
+For example, if a business enters into a 12-month rent agreement for office space at a monthly rate, each monthly payment would be considered a fixed cost recorded as G&A. By definition, fixed expenses remain consistent and can’t be decreased or eliminated through cost-reduction strategies.

 Most G&A expenses are either fixed or semi-variable, but exceptions do exist.
 For example, the depreciation of office equipment or furniture falls under the category of G&A expenses but doesn’t correlate with outgoing cash flows.

 It’s important to track G&A expenses because they demonstrate how well you manage funds across your company.
-Furthermore, overspending on operational costs or not having accounting processes in place to effectively manage G&A can hurt your bottom line, especially as a small business or startup.
+Overspending on operational costs or not having accounting processes in place to effectively manage G&A can hurt your bottom line, especially as a small business or startup.

-Strategically managing G&A expenses can help increase revenue by reducing the overall cost of operations.
+Strategically managing G&A expenses can help increase revenue by reducing your overall cost of operations.
 In fact, if you’re specifically looking to reduce costs across the organization, G&A expenses should be one of the first costs you evaluate.
-This is because you can significantly reduce if not entirely eliminate some costs that fall into the G&A category without any negative impact on production or sales.
+That’s because you can significantly reduce if not entirely eliminate some costs that fall into the G&A category without any negative impact on production or sales.

-Additionally, you factor in G&A expenses when calculating and reporting revenues on your income statement.
+Tracking G&A expenses is also important for calculating and reporting revenues on your income statement.
 When operational costs are higher, net income is lower, and vice versa.
 It’s also crucial to remember that most G&A expenses will be tax-deductible.
-To maximize your benefits, you’ll need to demonstrate that each cost incurred was in fact necessary for the company to operate during the accounting period.
+To maximize your benefits, you’ll need to demonstrate that each cost you incurred was necessary for the company to operate during the accounting period.

 How and where do you record G&A expenses in your books?

-You’ll need to record and list G&A expenses clearly on your company’s income statement.
-G&A should appear below the cost of goods sold and will ultimately help calculate your company’s net income for a given accounting period.
+You record and list G&A expenses on your company’s income statement.
+G&A should appear below COGS and will ultimately help calculate your company’s net income for a given accounting period.

-The overall complexity of an income statement will vary depending on your specific organization and business model.
-In almost all cases, however, you’ll apply the same general formula:
+The overall complexity of an income statement will vary depending on your specific organization and business model, but in most cases, you’ll apply the same general formula:

-1. Factor in revenues, minus all taxes, fees, and interest, to calculate your net revenue
+1. Factor in revenues, minus all taxes, fees, and interest, to generate your net revenue

 2. Deduct the cost of goods sold from net revenue to arrive at your gross margin

-3. Deduct all G&A expenses from your gross margin to reveal your net income for the accounting period
+3. Deduct all general and administrative expenses from your gross margin to calculate your net income for the accounting period

 In most cases, you won’t list and deduct G&A expenses from your gross margin as one line item.
 Rather, you’ll categorize them separately based on the nature of the expense and its relation to the operation of your company.
 For example, while the cost of both salaries and rent fall into the G&A category, you’d list each as an individual line item on your income statement.

-When the G&A portion of your income statement becomes bloated, your operating costs may eat into your revenue, compromising your ability to turn a profit.
+When the G&A portion of your income statement gets too bloated, your operating costs may eat into your revenue, hurting your ability to turn a profit.
 Here are a few challenges that frequently contribute to bloated operating costs:

 But zombie spend isn’t exclusively a SaaS problem.
 It often manifests as a simple oversight, such as auto-purchasing office supplies when you already have more than you need.
-Continuing to spend funds on items or services you aren’t using naturally hurts cash flow and subsequently impacts how G&A expenses factor into your overall income statement.
+Continuing to spend money on items or services you aren’t using hurts cash flow and impacts how G&A expenses factor into your overall income statement.

-When it comes to adopting technology across the organization, IT teams must be aware of all the platforms your employees are using.
-However, there’s often a disconnect between individual employees or entire departments, and this lack of transparency results in shadow IT—specific technology being used without IT leaders or upper management knowing.
+Shadow IT refers to any technology being used in your organization without IT or upper management knowing.
+Ideally, your IT teams are aware of all the platforms employees are using across the org.
+However, there’s often a disconnect between individual employees or entire departments, and this lack of transparency results in shadow IT.

 How to manage G&A expenses

-Effectively managing G&A expenses requires both a thoughtful strategy and clear visibility into your operational expenses.
-Here are a few ways you can optimize your G&A expense management:
+Effectively managing G&A expenses requires both a thoughtful strategy and clear visibility into your business spending.
+Here are a few ways you can optimize G&A expense management:

 1. Establish and enforce spending policies

-Establishing and enforcing expense policies is critical to managing G&A expenses.
-Unfortunately, rules around spending can be difficult to reinforce, and expense policy violations often go unnoticed until it’s too late.
+Establishing a comprehensive expense policy is critical to managing G&A expenses.
+Unfortunately, rules around spending can be difficult to enforce, and expense policy violations often go unnoticed until it’s too late.

 2. Automate your expense tracking